forax/smartass/README.md

   * Variables are dynamically typed *and* locally scoped.

+  * Classes are not mutable, environment is stable (but not side effect free).

   * All values are objects.

-  * Guarantee that the entropy of the behaviors can only grow (but not side effect free)